-- including for infrastructure such as roads and ports and two other entities equivalent to and Government Inspectorate). - Two key utility-related State Owned Enterprises Services procurement (i.e. the branches of the national electricity nationwide railway operator VNR). - 34 public hospitals directly under the control of the Ministry of Health.
+- All Vietnamese ministries at central level essentially only excluding a few agricultural products including for infrastructure such as roads and ports and two other entities equivalent to ministries (Committee on Ethnic Minority Affairs A specific scheme has been agreed for pharmaceutical and Government Inspectorate). - Two key utility-related State Owned Enterprises Services procurement (i.e. the branches of the national electricity nationwide railway operator VNR). - 34 public hospitals directly under the control of the Ministry of Health.